 Sexually transmitted diseases -- or STDs -- often are silent, meaning there are no symptoms.
-Especially if you are a woman, you may not notice any symptoms until you have developed serious complications.
+Women may not notice any symptoms until they have developed serious complications.
 Be on the lookout for:

 Call Your Doctor About an STD if:

 You must see a doctor if you have any of the STD symptoms listed above.
 DO NOT have any kind of sex with anyone until you see a doctor.
 Don't wait to get help.
 STDs are very contagious.
-They may result in serious complications or death if left untreated.
+They may result in serious complications that could lead to death if left untreated.

-If one of your current or former sex partners tells you he or she has or had an STD, see a doctor.
+If one of your current or former sex partners tells you they have or had an STD, see a doctor.
 Even if you don't have STD symptoms, you may have the disease.